shorepine/tulipcc/docs/tulip_desktop.md

 ## Windows build of Tulip Desktop

-We've heard this works fine under WSL using the Linux instructions.
+We've heard this works fine under WSL2 using the Linux instructions.
 We'd love a native build!

 ## Questions